akshaydr/humanoid_biped/Documentation/Welcome file.md

 The following checklist will guide you through any robotic project using ROS:
  1. Defining the objective of the robot
  2. Listing down all the tasks a robot should perform
- 3. Actuators and Sensor selection
+ 3. Selecting Actuators and Sensor
  4. Controller selection
  5. Drawing a rough flowchart of the entire system
  6. Finding packages and wrappers to perform certain tasks